 - The objective of this rule is to exclude ventures formed and managed by non-students who have token student representation to compete on the investment circuit.

-This competition is for University of Texas at Austin students currently enrolled in graduate school, not just MBAs.
+This competition is for students currently enrolled in graduate school, not just MBAs.
 Students in certificate programs or post-docs are specifically excluded from the competition.
 We encourage executive education or evening school students to participate in the competitions.
 Students in an executive or evening school program who graduate between September and May of the current academic year are eligible to compete in that academic year's competitions.
 Students in these programs that graduate from June to August may opt to compete in the following academic year.
-Such students are not allowed however to compete in the competition in multiple academic years using the same plan.
+Such students are not allowed to compete in the competition in multiple academic years using the same plan.

 Exceptions will be made for students who both formed their business venture for academic credit and graduated during the preceding summer.